Knowit-Objectnet/oko-web/readme.md

 * **[`keycloak-js`](https://www.npmjs.com/package/keycloak-js)**: client-side adapter for communicating with the Keycloak server.
   [Documentation can be found here.](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter)
-  > **Note:** The version of the `keycloak-js` library is linked to the version of Keycloak that is running server-side.
+  > **Note:** The version of the `keycloak-js` library is tightly coupled to the version of Keycloak that is running server-side.
   > This means that [this library must be updated (only) if the Keycloak server software is updated](https://www.keycloak.org/docs/latest/upgrading/#upgrading-keycloak-adapters).
 * **[`@react-keycloak/web`](https://www.npmjs.com/package/@react-keycloak/web)**: Provides a `KeycloakProvider` component
   that wraps the entire React application (see `App.tsx`).
 The component holds an instance of a `Keycloak`